 You will not be permitted to leave Sunny Harbour with said cat(s) on the same day as your visit.

-Cats leaving Sunny Harbour will have been vet checked, neutered (if 6mths or older), vaccinated (at least 1st primary vaccination), micro chipped, wormed, de-flead, and insured for the first month by Pet Plan.
-We also provide vouchers for 2 free 400g bags of Royal Canin food to allow you to continue their current diet while they settle in.
+Cats leaving Sunny Harbour will have been vet checked, neutered (if 6mths or older), vaccinated where possible (at least 1st primary vaccination), microchipped, wormed, de-flead, and insured for the first month by Pet Plan.
+We also provide vouchers free 400g bags of Royal Canin food to allow you to continue their current diet while they settle in.
 These vouchers can be redeemed at our Cat Care Centre.

 Funds from adoption donations go directly to Sunny Harbour Cat Rescue to help care for our existing cats & kittens.
 This donation does not begin to cover the costs involved in the care of each individual cat we rehome but helps in some small way to meeting a small portion of our running costs.
 All staff at Sunny Harbour Cat Rescue including Paul & Sarah are unpaid so all funds raised through our fundraising and adoption donations goes to pay for food and veterinary care.